A juicy beef and pork non-traditional burger, filled with umami flavours and breaks all the rules of how you were told a hamburger should be made.

 - Use small pieces of parchment paper between the burgers to stack them up until you ready to cook them.

-- Let the patties sit for 30 mins to 1 hour.
+- Let the patties sit for 30 minutes

 - In a cast iron pan, set the stove to medium heat and add a bit of oil.
 Wait until the pan is very hot.